-Since we evaluate the same policy $\policy$ and only change how $\bz$ is sampled, this degradation in performance suggests that the policy suffers from distributional shift between $p(\bz \mid \behavior)$ and $p(\bz \mid \policy)$: the encoder produces $\bz$ vectors that too unfamiliar to the policy after reading in these exploration trajectories, and therefore actually attains better performance when conditioned on the trajectories from $\behavior$.
+Since we evaluate the same policy $\policy$ and only change how $\bz$ is sampled, this degradation in performance suggests that the policy suffers from distributional shift between $\pzoffline$ and $\pzonline$.
+In other words, the encoder produces $\bz$ vectors that are too unfamiliar to the policy when conditioned on these exploration trajectories.

-We note that this issue arises in any method that trains non-Markovian policies with offline data.
-For example, recurrent policies for partially observed MDPs~\citep{jaakkola1995reinforcement} depend both on the current observation $\bo$ and a history $\bh$.
-When deployed, these policies must also contend with potential distributional shifts between the training and test-time history distributions, in addition to the change in observation distribution $\bo$.
-This additional distribution shift may explain why many memory-based recurrent policies are often trained online~\citep{duan2016rl,heess2017emergence,espeholt2018impala} or have benefited from refreshing the memory states~\citep{kapturowski2018recurrent}.
-In this paper, we focus on addressing this issue specifically in the offline meta-RL setting.